 Challenges to patent claims typically fall into one of three broad categories: 1) prior art, 2) subject matter eligibility, and 3) clarity or support.

-But as we’ll explain below, the specific nature of each challenge is always a bit of a moving target, which is why you need multiple claims to account for any uncertainties.
+But as we’ll explain below, the specific nature of each challenge is always a bit of a moving target, which is why you need multiple claims to account for uncertainty and unpredictable events.

 Prior art refers to any evidence that your invention was already publicly known or available, in whole or in part, before the effective filing date of your patent application.
 In litigation, a third party may use prior art to show that your claimed invention is not “novel” or “non-obvious.”